 Last year, OM Africa’s communications director and the Africa link to Davar, Herman Lamprecht, sought to get AudiBibles to most OM fields in southern Africa.
 He’s since seen tremendous response.

 One OM missionary in Malawi reported, “With the audio Bibles, I have established what I call Audio Bible Listeners Groups.
-One of them is a Muslim family, whilst the other is a family that does not attend church, but who are not Muslim.
+One of them is a family [of another faith], whilst the other is a family that does not attend church.
 Through listening to the stories on the audio Bible, they have been confronted with many practical issues regarding responsibilities of husbands and wives in relation to what the culture says versus what the Bible says.
 They are asking questions regarding the correct way on raising their children.
 Their friends have also become interested and want to have their own listening group.”

-The AudiBible is a powerful tool, and Herman has set some big goals.
+The AudioBible is a powerful tool, and Herman has set some big goals.
 “We want to distribute many more AudiBibles in the next year,” he said.
-“In Mozambique alone we have 86 congregations we want to supply with AudiBibles.
-In Malawi we want to distribute hundreds of AudiBibles to the new Yao believers.”
+“In Mozambique alone we have 86 congregations we want to supply with AudiBibles.”

 While the whole Bible is not available in some languages, most languages have a New Testament.
 Some even have an audio version of the JESUS film.
 And that’s not all.
 Davar also provides the software needed to add content to the AudiBible device.